 The results of the above food safety measures have led to a 3.
-Our Istanbul Unit have received the ISO 22000:2018 Food consecutive outstanding record of negative laboratory results and successful external audits.
-Another feature of our rigorous food safety analyses is that we have successfully achieved o product recalls.
-We prioritise the safety of our meals by conducting thorough assessments throughout the production process.
-Each meal undergoes comprehensive safety checks to ensure that it meets our stringent quality standards.
-This meticulous approach guarantees that every product leaving our facilities has undergone a final and thorough evaluation, providing our customers with the highest level of confidence in the safety and integrity of our food.
-Furthermore, we have obtained validation from outside and impartial auditors specializing in food safety.
+Our Istanbul Unit have received the ISO 22000:2018 Food consecutive outstanding record of negative laboratory results Safety Management System certification and the ISO and successful external audits.
+Another feature of our rigorous 9001:2015 Quality Management System certification. food safety analyses is that we have successfully achieved o product recalls.
+We prioritise the safety of our meals by conduc-Combining authenticity, creativity, sustainably sourced fresh ting thorough assessments throughout the production process. ingredients, food safety and a high-end gourmet mentality, Each meal undergoes comprehensive safety checks to ensure leads to the creation of a unique culinary experience .
+Our cuthat it meets our stringent quality standards.
+This meticulous linary experts work closely with our guality and procu- rement approach guarantees that every product leaving our facilities managers and departments to apply aspects such as taste and has undergone a final and thorough evaluation, providing our texture, along with the highest food safety standards througcustomers with the highest level of confidence in the safety hout each step of the production process. and integrity of our food.
+Furthermore, we have obtained validation from outside and impartial auditors specializing in food Food analyses safety.
 This validation was awarded based on internationally recognised food safety and quality standards, in agreement with FAO/ WHO Codes Alimentarius HACCP.
-Primary examples of successful assessments and certification awards are:
+Primary examples 35.000 of successful assessments and certification awards are: